Qazeer/InfoSec-Notes/Windows/Lateral_movements.md

 `atexec.py` will create, run and immediately delete a scheduled task, by default with a random generated name, that execute the specified command.
-The scheduled task will be exectued as `NT AUTHORIT\SYSTEM`.
+The scheduled task will be executed as `NT AUTHORIT\SYSTEM`.
 The command output will be stored in a temporary random file and retrieved through the `ADMIN$` share.